RingCentral (NYSE:RNG) Releases Q3 2022 Earnings Guidance

 RingCentral (NYSE:RNG – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.50-$0.51 for the period, compared to the consensus estimate of $0.48.
 The company issued revenue guidance of $500.00 million-$504.00 million, compared to the consensus revenue estimate of $509.46 million.
 RingCentral also updated its FY 2022 guidance to $1.91-$1.95 EPS.

-RingCentral (NYSE:RNG – Get Rating) last issued its earnings results on Monday, May 9th.
-The software maker reported ($0.63) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.54) by ($0.09).
-RingCentral had a negative return on equity of 160.19% and a negative net margin of 31.67%.
-The business had revenue of $467.66 million for the quarter, compared to the consensus estimate of $458.36 million.
-During the same quarter in the previous year, the company earned ($0.41) earnings per share.
-The firm’s revenue was up 32.7% on a year-over-year basis.
-As a group, analysts expect that RingCentral will post -1.66 earnings per share for the current fiscal year.
+RingCentral (NYSE:RNG – Get Rating) last posted its quarterly earnings data on Monday, May 9th.
+The software maker reported ($0.63) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.54) by ($0.09).
+The firm had revenue of $467.66 million during the quarter, compared to analyst estimates of $458.36 million.
+RingCentral had a negative net margin of 31.67% and a negative return on equity of 160.19%.
+The business’s quarterly revenue was up 32.7% on a year-over-year basis.
+During the same period in the prior year, the firm earned ($0.41) EPS.
+As a group, equities analysts anticipate that RingCentral will post -1.42 EPS for the current fiscal year.

-In related news, CEO Vladimir Shmunis purchased 20,000 shares of the business’s stock in a transaction on Tuesday, May 24th.
-The shares were bought at an average cost of $59.52 per share, with a total value of $1,190,400.00.
-Following the transaction, the chief executive officer now owns 289,379 shares of the company’s stock, valued at $17,223,838.08.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-In other RingCentral news, CFO Sonalee Elizabeth Parekh sold 15,360 shares of the stock in a transaction dated Thursday, June 2nd.
-The stock was sold at an average price of $62.69, for a total transaction of $962,918.40.
-Following the sale, the chief financial officer now directly owns 113,528 shares of the company’s stock, valued at approximately $7,117,070.32.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Vladimir Shmunis purchased 20,000 shares of the business’s stock in a transaction on Tuesday, May 24th.
-The shares were bought at an average cost of $59.52 per share, for a total transaction of $1,190,400.00.
-Following the completion of the transaction, the chief executive officer now directly owns 289,379 shares in the company, valued at approximately $17,223,838.08.
-The disclosure for this purchase can be found here.
-Over the last three months, insiders have sold 44,029 shares of company stock valued at $2,841,132.
-7.35% of the stock is owned by insiders.
+In other news, CEO Vladimir Shmunis bought 20,000 shares of the firm’s stock in a transaction dated Tuesday, May 24th.
+The stock was acquired at an average cost of $59.52 per share, for a total transaction of $1,190,400.00.
+Following the completion of the purchase, the chief executive officer now owns 289,379 shares of the company’s stock, valued at $17,223,838.08.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+In other news, CEO Vladimir Shmunis bought 20,000 shares of the firm’s stock in a transaction dated Tuesday, May 24th.
+The stock was acquired at an average cost of $59.52 per share, for a total transaction of $1,190,400.00.
+Following the completion of the purchase, the chief executive officer now owns 289,379 shares of the company’s stock, valued at $17,223,838.08.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, COO Mohammed Katibeh sold 2,735 shares of the company’s stock in a transaction on Monday, May 23rd.
+The shares were sold at an average price of $62.78, for a total transaction of $171,703.30.
+Following the completion of the transaction, the chief operating officer now owns 103,514 shares of the company’s stock, valued at $6,498,608.92.
+The disclosure for this sale can be found here.
+Insiders sold a total of 31,740 shares of company stock worth $2,010,500 over the last ninety days.
+7.35% of the stock is owned by company insiders.

-Institutional investors have recently modified their holdings of the business.
-Arrowstreet Capital Limited Partnership grew its position in shares of RingCentral by 31.9% during the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 13,021 shares of the software maker’s stock valued at $1,526,000 after acquiring an additional 3,150 shares during the period.
-Guggenheim Capital LLC grew its position in shares of RingCentral by 4.1% during the 1st quarter.
-Guggenheim Capital LLC now owns 12,999 shares of the software maker’s stock valued at $1,524,000 after acquiring an additional 509 shares during the period.
-Mackenzie Financial Corp grew its position in shares of RingCentral by 18.2% during the 1st quarter.
-Mackenzie Financial Corp now owns 12,994 shares of the software maker’s stock valued at $1,523,000 after acquiring an additional 2,005 shares during the period.
-Quantbot Technologies LP grew its position in shares of RingCentral by 81.5% during the 1st quarter.
-Quantbot Technologies LP now owns 11,264 shares of the software maker’s stock valued at $1,320,000 after acquiring an additional 5,057 shares during the period.
-Finally, Capital Group International Inc. CA grew its position in shares of RingCentral by 38.5% during the 1st quarter.
-Capital Group International Inc. CA now owns 11,082 shares of the software maker’s stock valued at $1,299,000 after acquiring an additional 3,080 shares during the period.
-85.96% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in RNG.
+MetLife Investment Management LLC purchased a new position in shares of RingCentral in the first quarter valued at $620,000.
+Panagora Asset Management Inc. raised its holdings in RingCentral by 52.6% in the first quarter.
+Panagora Asset Management Inc. now owns 4,837 shares of the software maker’s stock valued at $567,000 after acquiring an additional 1,667 shares in the last quarter.
+Vontobel Holding Ltd. raised its holdings in RingCentral by 30.6% in the first quarter.
+Vontobel Holding Ltd. now owns 16,763 shares of the software maker’s stock valued at $2,040,000 after acquiring an additional 3,924 shares in the last quarter.
+Vanguard Group Inc. raised its holdings in RingCentral by 1.9% in the first quarter.
+Vanguard Group Inc. now owns 7,584,298 shares of the software maker’s stock valued at $888,955,000 after acquiring an additional 144,060 shares in the last quarter.
+Finally, Ergoteles LLC raised its holdings in RingCentral by 96.1% in the first quarter.
+Ergoteles LLC now owns 49,718 shares of the software maker’s stock valued at $5,827,000 after acquiring an additional 24,371 shares in the last quarter.
+85.96% of the stock is currently owned by hedge funds and other institutional investors.

 About RingCentral